Putting Our Words into Actions

 Keith is passionate about educational and urban development policies to create opportunities for upward mobility in disadvantaged communities as demonstrated by his experience volunteering for Civic Builders, the Municipal Arts Society’s CitiYouth program, Big Brother/ Big Sister, the Harvard Disaster Recovery Project, and the Harvard Community Development Project.

-Eben Ellertson is the Director of Acquisitions with L+M Development Partners.
+Eben Ellertson is the Director of Acquisitions at L+M Development Partners.
 Eben is responsible for acquisitions for the New York Affordable Housing Preservation Fund (NYAH), a real estate private equity fund platform formed between L+M Development Partners and Citi Community Capital.

 Through these investment funds, L+M employs value-add strategies to acquire and develop affordable and mixed-income multifamily housing in the New York City metro area.
 Since its inception in 2010, NYAH has acquired and / or financed the acquisition of over 7,000 multi-family units with a total capitalization of over $1 billion.